 Hardwood is an excellent choice for flooring, especially here in Boise, Idaho, where we have four regular seasons and fairly predictable weather patterns.
-The sheen on your hardwood floors is the level where you get luster or glow.
+The sheen on your hardwood floors is the level where you get luster or glow from the flooring finish.
 Having hardwood flooring involves a lot of decision making, and here again, you have a choice to make.
 What are the different hardwood flooring sheen options?
 You may be excited to choose because of the variety of different, distinct results you get with different types of sheen.
 Alongside choosing the color of stain, picking the right sheen for you can be one of the best parts of having hardwood floors.

 The type of sheen on the floor is a big detail.
 It determines how much light is reflected off of your floor and therefore the amount of light and the ambiance in the room where your hardwood floor is.
 You need to be happy with your result, and you need to be aware of what happens with different types of sheens.
 The glossier your floors are, the more they show imperfections and dirt.
 There are four levels of sheen and here we will go over all of them and their pros and cons.